-Youth and children - Half (51%) of youth and 73% of children two years and older in the IR were reported eating from all four recommended food groups each day (Figure 15).
-However, 42% of youth and 24% of children two years and older were reported to eat fast food or sugary foods at least once per day (Figure 16).
+Youth and children - Half of youth in the VCR said they eat from all four recommended food groups each day (Figure 15).
+A smaller percentage (36%) of youth said they eat fast food or sugary foods at least once per day (Figure 16).
+Among children two years and older, 64% were reported to have eaten from all four recommended food groups each day (Figure 15).12 A total of 28% children two years and older were reported to eat fast food or sugary foods at least once each day (Figure 16).

 The BC Adolescent Health Survey included Aboriginal students in BC but did not separate them by First Nations, Métis or Inuit.
-A report on this survey data found that Aboriginal students living on-reserve were more likely to consume pop, energy drinks and fast food than those living off-reserve.
+13 A report on this survey data found that Aboriginal students living on-reserve were more likely to consume pop, energy drinks and fast food than those living off-reserve.
 Students living on-reserve were also less likely to have eaten vegetables.
-Yet those living on-reserve were also more likely to have eaten traditional foods or those harvested by their families [46].
-Creating a healthy food environment at home is one way to help children and youth maintain good habits as they continue to grow [50].
+Yet those living on-reserve were also more likely to have eaten traditional foods or those harvested by their families [47].
+Creating a healthy food environment at home is one way to help children and youth maintain good habits as they continue to grow [51].

-These results - reported in Raven's Children IV: Aboriginal youth health in BC [46] - separated Aboriginal students into those who loved on-reserve and those who did not despite the fact that only First Nations, not Métis, or Inuit live on reserves.
+These results - reported in Raven's Children IV: Aboriginal youth health in BC [45] - separated Aboriginal students into those who lived on-reserve and those who did not despite the fact that only First Nations, not Métis or Inuit live on-reserves